Faisal-pixel/eni-brand-architect-fs/thinking.md

 4. Get all blogs [done]
 5. Get a single blog by id [done]
 6. Filter blogs by category [done - basically hit the same route as get all blogs and pass the category as a query param]
-7. Get latest blog [well when the user reaches out to the backend to call all blogs, then you can filter the latest blog by checking the latestArticle field in the blog data structure]
+7. Get latest blog [added a new resource for this]

 For the creation of careers:
 I want to be able to do these thigns: